SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

               > Had the Habsburg emperors played according to the same rules or understood the emerging world of _raison d'etat,_ they would have seen how well placed they were to achieve what Richelieu feared most-the pre-eminence of Austria and the emergence of the Holy Roman Empire as the dominant power on the Continent

       * HRE Emperor Ferdinand II
-          * Practiced the opposite of *raison d'etat*, which
+          * Practiced the opposite of *raison d'etat*, which means religion + morality > state interest
+          * Refused to treaty with the Muslim Turks/Protestant Swedes
+          * Less concerned with the Empire's welfare than that of the will of god
+          *